Severn and Wye Railway: Lydney and Lydbrook Railway

-The pressure to build some form of transport was unabated, and at length the Lydney and Lydbrook Railway (often rendered as Lydney and Lidbrook Railway) was authorised by Act of Parliament on 10 June 1809.
+The pressure to build some form of transport was unabated, and at length the Lydney and Lydbrook Railway (often rendered as Lydney and Lidbrook Railway) was authorised by an act of Parliament, the Lydney and Lidbrook Railway Act 1809 (49 Geo.
+3. c. clix), on 10 June 1809.

 In fact it was to be a plateway, in which unflanged wagon wheels were to run on L-shaped plates; the guidance was provided by the upstand of the L-profile.
 The authorised capital was £35,000, to build from Lydbrook to Lower Forge by way of Mierystock and Parkend.
 There were to be eight branches.
 The railway company was not to be a carrier itself, but simply to provide the tramway on which independent carriers could run their own horse-drawn wagons.

 Contracts were let in August 1809 for much of the construction, and by 4 June 1810 some mineral traffic was being carried, but dissatisfaction was already being expressed at deficiencies in the workmanship of the contractor.

 Severn and Wye Railway

-In 1810 a deviation of the main line was authorised in a further Act of Parliament (of 21 June 1810) and the opportunity was taken to change the name of the company to the more memorable Severn and Wye Railway.
-An extension of the authorised capital, a further £20,000, was ratified by this Act, which also authorised the making of a harbour at Lydney and a canal giving access from there to the River Severn itself.
+In 1810 a deviation of the main line was authorised in a further act of Parliament, the Severn and Wye Railway and Canal Act 1810 (50 Geo.
+3. c. ccxv) of 21 June 1810, and the opportunity was taken to change the name of the company to the more memorable Severn and Wye Railway.
+An extension of the authorised capital, a further £20,000, was ratified by this act, which also authorised the making of a harbour at Lydney and a canal giving access from there to the River Severn itself.